You meet the nicest people at momondays!

 For the courageous people who step on the momondays stage, sharing a personal story is a way to re-frame the events and experiences of their lives — and possibly dig deeper they have ever dug into the stories they tell themselves — to crystallize for themselves the positive insights they’ve learned and how they’ve grown.

-That’s why personal storytelling is so powerfully, personally transformative.
+That’s why inside-out storytelling is so powerfully, personally transformative.

 For us in the audience, we get to share in each speaker’s experience, learning and life lessons.
 There’s always something we take away from each momondays that helps us make our own lives a little bit better.
 (That’s one reason why moHosts become moHosts — we get the best seat in the house!)